unik-name/docs.unikname.network/docs/uns-network-player/registering-as-delegate.md

 [[toc]]

-## Getting some UNS

-On the <uns/> network, the functions we are going to use are blockchain transactions that have fees.
-It is therefore necessary to have [UNS](https://docs.uns.network/uns-network-tokens/#the-uns-token) to be able to carry out the rest of the operations.

-If you do not have a UNS, there are two possibilities:
-- Obtaining UNS via faucet
-- Come and ask for UNS on the [forum](https://forum.unik-name.com)

 ## Installing the <uns/> CLI

 The <uns/> Command Line Interface (CLI) makes it easy to manage your @unikname and Unikname apps directly from the terminal.